ansonl/mfm/slicer-setup.md

 2. Find the minimum flushing volume needed for any color change.
 This should be ~107mm³.

 3. If any color requires extra flushing volume beyond the minimum flushing volume, add that color index to the comma separated array for the key `extraPurgePreviousColors` the [MFM Config Option JSON file](mfm-configuration-options-setup.md).
 This will add an additional 150mm³ of flushing volume which can be increased by modifying the hard-coded flushing G-code in `mfm/extra_purge.py`.

+  > The default G-code for extra purging in `mfm/extra_purge.py` is made for the Bambu X1/P1 and you can modify that for your printer.